pujols/OSU_CSE_5523_2021SP/HW_2+3_programming_set/HW_2+3_programming/Readme.md

 ## Play with different datasets (Task 4 - mnist data, 2/20 pts):

 * Please run the following command<br/>
-`python3 Classification.py --algorithm logistic --data mnist --feature linear --step_size 0.1 --max_iterations 500`<br/>
+`python3 Classification.py --algorithm pocket --data mnist --feature linear --step_size 0.1 --max_iterations 500`<br/>
-This command will run logistic regression on mnist data for binary classification.
+This command will run the algorithm on mnist data for binary classification.
 You will see the training, validation, and test accuracy being displayed in your command line.

-* Your test accuracy should be close to 0.84.
+* Your test accuracy should be close to 0.8.

 * **Please report your training, validation, and test accuracy in the PDF.**